Wet weather on its way for Hawke's Bay after sunny weekend

 It follows a sunny weekend across the Bay which saw plenty of people make the most of the good weather by hitting the beach or heading out for some exercise.

-With temperatures gradually cooling down, due to autumn's arrival, garden lovers are being reminded now is a good time to do some preparation.
+With temperatures gradually cooling down, due to the arrival of autumn, garden lovers are being reminded that now is a good time to do some preparation.

 "Start by replenish the nutrients lost in your soil over summer by digging in lots of compost."